 This capital city houses the 17th century Friday mosque and the Gold-tipped Islamic centre among other attractions.
 Visitors could also hire scooters and cars and explore the Indian Bazaar in the city.

 Now that you know what to do in the Maldives during November, what are you doing in November?
-Have you been to the Maldives in November already?
 Let us know your experiences in the comments below!